• The creations catalog. An incomplete list of things I’ve made that I felt like sharing. Art. Coding projects. Writing. Whatever.

 Obsidian-based Project Management System

 After years of iteration, I’ve arrived on an Obsidian-based project management system that I enjoy using, with no asterisks necessary.
+This page tells all about it.

 Overview